Ammly/akan/README.md

 ## Technologies used

 In this project we've used several technologies
 1. Html
 2. Bootstrap CSS
 3. Bootstrap datepicker
+4. JQuery

 ## lisencing and copyright infomation